sandyr97/DataScience_Project1/README.md

 franchises like MARVEL and Harry Potter.
 I used heat maps to look for correlations between rank, lifetime gross, duration, and votes and also between which countries.
-I found a surprising but fairly strong correlation between lifetime gross and duration of the movie, and that the United States does not film with other countries.
+I found a surprising but fairly strong correlation between lifetime gross and duration of the movie, and that the United States does not usually film with other countries.